Glycyrrhiza glabra l. Family: Fabaceae

 times sweeter than sugar.
 Taking in too much glycyrrhizin glycoside from eating too

-much licorice can cause fluid retention and high blood pressure (hypertension).
+much licorice can cause you to retain fluid and raise your blood pressure (hypertension).

-The primary use of licorice is as a flavoring agent.
-It’s used in products such as
+Licorice is mainly used a flavoring agent.
+It’s used in products such as toothpaste,

-toothpaste, throat lozenges, and tobacco.
-(Most "licorice" candy is flavored with
+throat lozenges, and tobacco.
+Most "licorice" candy is flavored with anise oil and

-A few clinical trials outside the U.S. show that an injectable form of licorice extract
+A few clinical trials outside the U.S. show that licorice extract given as a shot

 may help treat the hepatitis C virus.
 But more research is needed.